 2014 - 2018

-First World War Centenary 1914.org will highlight centenary events and resources from across the globe as 2014 marks 100 years since the outbreak of the First World War.
-This site has just begun and will develop as centenary preparations gather pace.
+First World War Centenary 1914.org highlighted centenary events and resources from across the globe as 2014 marked 100 years since the outbreak of the First World War.

 Scotland's War is a project by the University of Edinburgh's Centre for the Study of Modern Conflict which has been working with libraries, schools and community groups to ensure the story of Scotland's contribution to the Great War is not forgotten.
 The partnership was strengthened when The Scottish Military Research Group and the National Library of Scotland became partners.
 They have a very active programme, carrying out WW1 archival and document searches, to produce a unique history of the people and institutions of Scotland during the war years of 1914 to 1918.